gitpan/Params-Validate/README.md

 options set.

-The downside to this is that if you are writing an app with a standard calling style for all functions, and your app has ten modules, B<each module must include a call to C<validation_options()>>.
+The downside to this is that if you are writing an app with a standard calling style for all functions, and your app has ten modules, **each module must include a call to `validation_options()`**.
 You could of course write a module that all your modules use which uses various trickery to do this when imported.

-=head2 Options
+## Options

-=over 4

-=item * normalize_keys => $callback
+- normalize\_keys => $callback

     This option is only relevant when dealing with named parameters.

-This callback will be used to transform the hash keys of both the parameters and the parameter spec when C<validate()> or C<validate_with()> are called.
+    This callback will be used to transform the hash keys of both the parameters and the parameter spec when `validate()` or `validate_with()` are called.

     Any alterations made by this callback will be reflected in the parameter hash that is returned by the validation function.
 For
     example:

         sub foo {
             return validate_with(
                 params => \@_,
                 spec   => { foo => { type => SCALAR } },
                 normalize_keys =>
                     sub { my $k = shift; $k =~ s/^-//; return uc $k },
             );

         }

         %p = foo( foo => 20 );

         # $p{FOO} is now 20

         %p = foo( -fOo => 50 );

         # $p{FOO} is now 50

     The callback must return a defined value.

-If a callback is given then the deprecated "ignore_case" and "strip_leading" options are ignored.
+    If a callback is given then the deprecated "ignore\_case" and "strip\_leading" options are ignored.

-=item * allow_extra => $boolean
+- allow\_extra => $boolean

     If true, then the validation routine will allow extra parameters not named in the validation specification.
 In the case of positional parameters, this allows an unlimited number of maximum parameters (though a minimum may still be set).
 Defaults to false.

-=item * on_fail => $callback
+- on\_fail => $callback

     If given, this callback will be called whenever a validation check fails.
 It will be called with a single parameter, which will be a string describing the failure.
 This is useful if you wish to have this module throw exceptions as objects rather than as strings, for example.

-This callback is expected to C<die()> internally.
+    This callback is expected to `die()` internally.
 If it does not, the validation will proceed onwards, with unpredictable results.

-The default is to simply use the Carp module's C<confess()> function.
+    The default is to simply use the Carp module's `confess()` function.

-=item * stack_skip => $number
+- stack\_skip => $number

     This tells Params::Validate how many stack frames to skip when finding a subroutine name to use in error messages.
-By default, it looks one frame back, at the immediate caller to C<validate()> or C<validate_pos()>.
+By default, it looks one frame back, at the immediate caller to `validate()` or `validate_pos()`.
 If this option is set, then the given number of frames are skipped instead.

-=item * ignore_case => $boolean
+- ignore\_case => $boolean

     DEPRECATED

     This is only relevant when dealing with named parameters.
 If it is true, then the validation code will ignore the case of parameter names.
 Defaults to false.

-=item * strip_leading => $characters
+- strip\_leading => $characters

     DEPRECATED

     This too is only relevant when dealing with named parameters.
 If this is given then any parameters starting with these characters will be considered equivalent to parameters without them entirely.
-For example, if this is specified as '-', then C<-foo> and C<foo> would be considered identical.
+For example, if this is specified as '-', then `-foo` and `foo` would be considered identical.

-=back

-=head1 PER-INVOCATION OPTIONS
+# PER-INVOCATION OPTIONS

-The C<validate_with()> function can be used to set the options listed above on a per-invocation basis.
+The `validate_with()` function can be used to set the options listed above on a per-invocation basis.
 For example:

     my %p = validate_with(